 Overall, cities in Alameda County are providing adequate community services to their residents and customers.
-In general, cities report they have the resources to maintain current levels of service and there are very few service areas where there are any ongoing issues or disputes between agencies.
+In general, cities report they have the resources to maintain current levels of service and there are very few service areas with any ongoing issues or disputes between agencies.